The Fall 2015 course will be held September 11-13 AND October 2-4, 2015 at the Theodore Naish Scout Reservation.

 To develop better understanding of the purpose and goals of the Scouting program and how they are attained

 To learn the techniques of Leadership Training and Unit Operations

 To share in the fun and fellowship of an exciting regional-level training course.

-The Wood Badge for the 21st Century experience is training for adult leaders from all scouting programs.
+The Wood Badge experience is training for adult leaders from all scouting programs.
 It provides participants with firsthand knowledge regarding how teams develop and achieve excellence.
 Participants take part in an active learning process through involvement in planning, development, presentation and assessment.
 Participants will enjoy a world-class learning experience that will strengthen their long-term commitment to Scouting and provide them with valuable leadership skills.

 Wood Badge is a series of fun and educational weekend training activities that develop you into a better Scout leader.
 There is some physical challenge involved, but nothing that should keep anyone from attending this great opportunity.
 The time constraints are tight, but only because we jam so many great training activities into the weekends.
 Some of the activities covered are:

 - Camping as a patrol.

 - Putting the patrol method into practice by camping, cooking and working as a group.

 - Learning games and activities that will work well in your unit.